 This is the default.
 The grid will load all of the data into the grid in one go.
 The grid can then perform filtering, sorting, grouping, pivoting and aggregation all in memory.

-the Server-side Row Model builds on Infinite.
-It also lazy loads the data as the user scrolls down.
-In addition it allows lazy loading of grouped data with server-side grouping and aggregation.
-Advanced users will use Server-side Row Model to do ad-hoc slice and dice of data with server-side aggregations.
+The Server-Side Row Model builds on the Infinite Row Model.
+In addition to lazy-loading the data as the user scrolls down, it also allows lazy-loading of grouped data with server-side grouping and aggregation.
+Advanced users will use Server-Side Row Model to do ad-hoc slice and dice of data with server-side aggregations.

 rowModelType.
 Set it to one of